chip594/Name-List-Editor-1/README.md

 A basic File menu at the top:

-    - Open<br>
+- Open
 - Save
 - Close

 Two Function buttons:

 - Analyze Spaces - Searches any content of the text area and notifies the user if any extra spaces are present.
 The program will tell the user how many extra spaces are found and asks the user if he / she would like to remove them.

 - Remove Spaces - Will skip the first step and simply remove any extra spaces.

 At the end of either process, the user will be prompted to save the newly edited list.